anchore/anchore-charts/stable/enterprise/README.md

     sslMode: verify-full
     # sslRootCertName is the name of the Postgres root CA certificate stored in certStoreSecretName
     sslRootCertFileName: postgres-root-ca-cert
 ```

-To get a AWS RDS Postgres certificate bundle that contains both the intermediate and root certificates for all AWS Regions, download [here](https://truststore.pki.rds.amazonaws.com/global/global-bundle.pem).

-An example of creating the certificate secret can be found in [TLS Configuration](#using-tls-internally).

 #### Google CloudSQL Database Configuration